-The SCTG Enterprise Cloud UI has been upgraded to vCloud Director 9.5.
+The SCTG Enterprise Cloud software has been upgraded to vCloud Director 9.5.
 The new, HTML5-based interface improves upon homescreen controls, navigation, vApps, and affinity/anti-affinity rulemaking.

-See important data and controls right when you log in
+See important data and controls on log in via enterprise cloud software

 The new HTML5 interface presents everything you need to administer your Enterprise Cloud environment as soon as you log in.